artis3n/course-vault-github-oidc/README.md

 Next, you will create your own OIDC Vault role!
 This role will allow a workflow to authenticate to Vault, but only if the workflow runs inside of a pull request.

-1. Open this repository in a code editor.
+1. Open this repository in a code editor or GitHub Codespace.
 1. From the code editor, checkout a new branch.
 **For this activity, you must open a pull request from a branch other than `main`.**
     ```bash